galaxyxone/openlinks/README.md

 https://www.saltycrane.com/blog/2020/05/how-generate-static-html-using-react-typescript-and-nodejs/

-### Make sure to write some tests at the end of this- Come up with good testing
+### Make sure to write some tests at the end of this- Come up with good testing- You need to know where youre going